Jadhusan24/Python-Ping-Utility/README.md

 - Run using **Administration** privilege        - **WINDOWS**
 - Use **-h** for help

+_Why Do We have 32 ICMP TYPE_

+        MAXIMUM 32 Bytes Allowed in ICMP FIELD Thats why we have 32 ICMP Type.

 | ICMP Type     | Literal                                                          |
 | :------------ |:---------------------------------------------------------------: |
 | 0             | echo-reply                                                       |